Ecological Storytelling

 – formalise over 10 years of indepenent research

-– consolidate a core ecological focus to his evolving filmmaking creative practice
+– consolidate an evolving ecological focus in his filmmaking creative practice

 and, just as importantly

-– to support others in their own individual and collective engagements with the ecological crisis through the following three main platforms.
+– to support others in their own individual and collective engagements with the ecological crisis.

 Prototypes of this workshop have already been given at a number of festivals and conferences including:

-WEALL’s (The Wellbeing Economy Alliance’s) Rethinking Growth Conference, Trinity College, 2024
+The Rethinking Growth Conference, Trinity College, Dublin, 2024

 WEALL’s The Art of the Wellbeing Economy Conference, 2023